 When setting up your office, choose a well-lit quiet corner of your house, preferably a separate room away from distractions.
 You’ll need the typical equipment—desk, chair, computer, bookshelf, etc.—as well as items specific to medical transcription like quality headphones, reference books, special software programs, and a transcription pedal.
 You’ll be spending lots of time in this room, so invest in quality, ergonomic gear that will keep you most comfortable.
 For some specific ideas on how to make an effective home office space geared towards medical transcription editing, check out this blog post.

 Being your own boss is a dream that can easily become reality, thanks to quick, quality training programs and the in-demand career of medical transcription.
 Already a medical transcription student?
 Just think!
 You could be writing your own checks within the year.
-Learn more about this great career and its earning potential here.
+Learn more about Career Step’s medical transcription school training program for a great career and great earning potential.